 There are loads of great things to do around Halifax.
 Why not take a Segway Tour of the Harbour?
 The Annapolis Valley is absolutely stunning and can be visited as a day tour from Halifax.
 And don’t miss seeing Canada’s iconic Peggy’s Cove and lighthouse.

 Lunenburg is a must not miss and you can combine it with lovely Mahone Bay in one day trip from Halifax.
+Read more about it in my post Top 16 Things to do in Lunenburg and around Lunenburg.

 Things to do around the Harbour Hopper Tour